maryamfadhillah/soft-delete-extra/README.md

-# Laravel Custom Soft Delete
+# Laravel Soft Delete Extra

 A simple Laravel package that extends the default **SoftDeletes** functionality by adding custom fields such as `is_deleted` and `deleted_by` while still keeping `deleted_at` from Laravel's native implementation.